hiimpiscean/COMP1640/README.md

 ---

-> Made with ❤️, from Piscean and fellow contributors (ThangNV, HaiDH, QuanNM, DucMT).
+> Made with ❤️, from Piscean and fellow contributors: ThangNV, HaiDH, QuanNM, DucMT.